Budget Configuration

 How budgets work

-A budget is a spending ceiling attached to a user account or an individual API key.
+A budget is a spending ceiling attached to a user account, an API key, a tag, or a customer.
 When the estimated cost of a request would push cumulative spend over the budget, the proxy blocks the request with a 429 Too Many Requests response.

 Budget enforcement happens before the request is forwarded to the LLM provider.
 The proxy checks the current spend against the budget atomically using a Cloudflare Durable Object (single-threaded, no race conditions even under concurrent load).